Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity: Introduction

 Our goal is to connect this McKean--Vlasov control problem with the control of a corresponding finite particle system.
 In the uncontrolled setting without killing or contagion, it is well-known that as the particle system's population size $N$ tends to infinity, the particles become independent and their empirical measure converges to the law of the solution of a McKean--Vlasov SDE -- the so-called mean-field limit.
 This phenomenon is known as propagation of chaos \cite{kac_kinetic_theory_1956, mckean_prop_of_chaos_1969, sznitman_prop_chaos_1991}.
 For controlled systems, however, the optimisation step makes establishing the convergence to the McKean--Vlasov control problem more challenging.
 A general approach to resolve this issue uses a relaxed formulation for the control problem and an associated martingale problem.
 This technique was applied in \cite{lacker_limit_theory_mve} to study a broad class of McKean--Vlasov control problems and extended in \cite{mkv_control_limit_2020} to systems with common noise.

 The existing literature, however, does not cover our model because of the presence of the killing and contagion mechanisms.
 On the level of the particle system, killing leads to a sudden loss of mass in the empirical measure of the remaining particles, while the contagion mechanism introduces jumps into the particles' trajectories.
 These innovations bring about technical challenges that we need to address in this work.
-The first is that the control $\gamma^{N, i} = (\gamma^{N, i}_t)_{t \geq 0}$ acting on particle $i \in \{1, \dots, N\}$ may depend on the associated critical threshold $\theta_i \sim \text{Exp}(1)$, because, naturally, the controller takes the killing of particles into account.
-However, to reap the benefits of the regularisation of the mean-field limit afforded by the exponential random variable $\theta$, we must show that the dependencies between the controls $(\gamma^{N, i})_{1 \leq i \leq N}$ and the thresholds $(\theta_i)_{1 \leq i \leq N}$ vanish as $N \to \infty$.
-This requires a careful setup and analysis of the particle system, but ultimately allows us to conclude that the discontinuities present in the particle system vanish in the infinite population limit.
-The second challenge lies in showing the weak convergence of the particles' killing times $\tau^N_i$.
-Using the continuous mapping theorem we can reduce this convergence to the continuity of the killing time $\tau$ of the representative particle in the mean-field limit as a function of its state $X$.
-To establish this continuity we prove that the representative particle cannot be located on the boundary $\{0\}$ of the removal region at the time of killing by studying the interplay between the set $\{t \in [0, T] \define X_t = 0\}$ of zeros of $X$ and the accumulated intensity $\Lambda$.
+The first is that the control $\gamma^{N, i} = (\gamma^{N, i}_t)_{t \geq 0}$ acting on particle $i \in \{1, \dots, N\}$ generally depends on the associated critical threshold $\theta_i \sim \text{Exp}(1)$, because, naturally, the controller takes the killing of particles into account.
+To ensure that the controller cannot anticipate the killing events, this dependence occurs only through the information revealed by the indicators